gluis/modal-madness/README.md

 1. See html/template.html for how to use the markup (specific elements w/ IDs and classes).

-2. Include modalmadness.js (i.e. rename main.js to modalmadness.js) then initialize it: e.g.
+2. Include modalmadness.js then initialize it: e.g.

         <link rel="stylesheet" href="/path/to/where/you/put/it/modalmadness.css">